 Borzoi are large dogs that were initially developed in Russia as hunting dogs, they have a similar appearance to the whippet and greyhound.
 Borzois are often called Russian Sighthounds.
 While they are very adept pack hunters, Borzois are also very loyal companions and as a result of this, after their development, they became popular across Europe.
 Soon after, the love for Borzoi’s spread across the pond and there are now many Borzoi breeders across the United States.
-If you are considering adopting one of these unique and stunning dogs, then it is important that they receive the utmost care and attention.
+If you are considering adopting one of these unique and stunning dogs, then you should find out what is required to raise a healthy Borzoi puppy.
+It is important that they receive the utmost care and attention.
 In return, you will be rewarded with a lifelong companion.
 Let’s learn more about Borzoi puppies.

 What Is The Personality Of A Borzoi?

 The Borzoi may be a larger dog but it doesn’t have a hugely ‘bouncy’ personality.
 Rather, these dogs are placid and well-behaved.
-That said, there is a need for regular exercise for the Borzoi in order to maintain good health.
+That said, there is a need for regular exercise for your Borzoi Puppy in order to maintain good health.

 For anyone who is looking for a loyal dog, the Borzoi would make an excellent choice.
 These animals are very caring towards their owners and will form a loyal bond.
 However, they can be quite timid in the early days so this bond may take some time to form.